Fco-Quiroga/gym-kheperaposition/README.md

 ### Reward:

     	reward = -(d**2)

-If the khepera reaches the target point, the reward = (300-steps) (the amaount of steps that the current episode).
+If the khepera reaches the target point, the reward = 300-steps      (the number of steps of the current episode).

 ### Episode Termination: